Jump to:

 - 2 quarts cooking oil for frying

-- 1 to 2 lbs of fresh cheese curds, you will have leftover batter if you use 1 lb and just enough for 2 lbs
+- 1 to 2 lbs of fresh cheese curds you will have leftover batter if you use 1 lb and enough for 2 lbs

-- 3/4 cup flour + more to toss cheese curds prior to dipping them in the batter
+- ¾ cup flour* + a bit more to toss cheese curds prior to dipping them in the batter

 Instructions

-- Place the cheese curds in the freezer for about an hour just prior to frying them (optional step, but recommended).
+- Place the cheese curds in the freezer for about half an hour just prior to frying them (optional step, but highly recommended, see relevant post section above).

-- Heat the oil in a heavy bottomed pot to 350 F (375 F if you chilled curds in the freezer).
+- Heat the oil in a heavy bottomed pot to 350 F.

-- Fill a small bowl with flour (depending on how many curds you have 1/2 to 1 cup).
+- As the oil is heating fill a small bowl with flour (depending on how many curds you have about ½ cup).
+Toss the curds in flour, shake of excess and set them aside.

-- Working 6 to 8 curds at a time, toss them in flour, then dip them in the batter and fry until they turn golden.
-Remove with a slotted spoon and dry over paper towels.
+- As the oil reaches 350 F begin frying.
+Working 4 to 6 flour coated curds at a time dip them in the batter and fry until they turn golden.
+Remove with a slotted spoon and allow them to drain over a wire rack*** or paper towel covered plate.

 - Enjoy immediately.